NicholasLennox/passport-explainer/readme.md

 npm i passport passport-local express-session connect-ensure-login
 ```

 These packages work together to enable our session-based security approach.
-It's important to note that the implementation in this assignment is very basic (plain text passwords, no databases) and could technically be accomplished without Passport.
-However, as applications grow in complexity and edge cases arise, a library like Passport becomes invaluable for managing authentication efficiently and securely.

 **Note**: If time permits, I will create another repository demonstrating this authentication approach without additional dependencies (or possibly just using `express-session`).
 Seeing authentication stripped down to its bare bones, purely for educational purposes, can help clarify the core concepts.